dingoxx95/audiofeedback/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under... nothing, we just want you to be free and happy.

 ## 🙏 Acknowledgments